Kia XCeed review

 More reviews for XCeed SUV

 As with all Kia models, the XCeed’s range is simple and easy to understand.
-Three trim levels – 2, 3 and First Edition – are the only options.
-There are two petrol engines and two diesels; 118bhp 1.0-litre and 138bhp 1.4-litre four-cylinder petrols are joined by a 1.6-litre four-cylinder diesel with 114bhp or 134bhp.
-A choice of six-speed manual or seven-speed dual-clutch gearboxes is offered.
-Entry-level 2 cars can be had with manual 1.0-litre petrol and 1.6-litre diesel engines, mid-level 3 cars get a full complement of petrol and diesel versions and the First Edition can only be had with the 1.4-litre petrol.
+There are four trim levels – 2, Edition, 3 and First Edition, while power is provided by two petrol engines and two diesels; 118bhp 1.0-litre and 138bhp 1.4-litre four-cylinder petrols are joined by a 1.6-litre four-cylinder diesel with 114bhp or 134bhp.

 The XCeed features hydraulic bump stops and reworked suspension that give a smoother, softer ride than its Ceed sibling; the result is a car that’s relaxing to drive and settles down nicely on the motorway.
 It’s good to drive on twistier roads, too; the raised ride height doesn’t impact negatively on the car’s handling.